LewallenAE/Portfolio/README.md

 🔎 **[Library Search Engine GUI w/ SQL](https://github.com/LewallenAE/Portfolio/tree/main/Desktop/Portfolio/src/LibraryGUI)** – A full-stack JavaFX GUI app for managing library data backed by a SQL database

+## 🚀 Getting Started

+To run any Java project locally:

+1. Clone this repository
+2. Open in IntelliJ or your preferred Java IDE
+3. For GUI projects, make sure JavaFX is installed and configured
+4. Build using `pom.xml` (Maven)
+5. Run the `Main.java` file in each project folder to launch the app

-## 📁 Project Folder Structure Structure
+## 📁 Project Folder Structure

 ### How to Run This Repo Out of the Box